 “Always ask about revision rates (the cost of tweaks potentially needed after the op if you’re not happy with the results) and the amount of experience a surgeon has had doing a specific procedure is particularly important,” says Harte.

 Finally, beware overseas bargain procedures.
-Enquiries about hair transplants to overseas clinics in countries like India and Turkey have climbed by over 150 per cent in recent years, and while it can be economical, it’s vital you research the clinic thoroughly and think about how you’d organise aftercare while abroad if needed.
+Enquiries about hair transplant to overseas clinics in countries like India and Turkey have climbed by over 150 per cent in recent years, and while it can be economical, it’s vital you research the clinic thoroughly and think about how you’d organise aftercare while abroad if needed.

 To find a surgeon in the UK, see the British Association of Aesthetic Plastic Surgeons website at baaps.org.uk.

 Rhinoplasty, or to give it its colloquial name, the nose job, is one of the most common aesthetic surgeries in the world and – with over a thousand performed every year – one of the most popular with men in the UK.